Alpha Estimation via Sample Splitting: A Two-Sample Framework for Stable-like Distributions: Introduction

-A defining feature of stable distributions is their closure under convolution: sums of \textit{i.i.d.} stable random variables with common characteristic exponent $\alpha$ is again stable, retaining the characteristic exponent of the original distribution.
-This property is termed \textit{stability}.
-From a practical point of view, stable distributions are an attractive option for modeling data that exhibit heavy tails and skewness as these features can easily capture by stable distributions.
-With three exceptions discussed below, stable distributions do not have closed-form density functions.
-The three special cases in which there exists a closed-form expression for the density function are the normal, Cauchy and L\'{e}vy distributions.
-When setting $\alpha=2$, (\ref{eq:cfk0}) corresponds to the characteristic function of a Normal$(\delta,2\gamma^2)$ distribution.
-Similarly, upon setting $(\alpha,\beta)=(1,0)$, the distribution is Cauchy$(\gamma,\delta)$ while upon setting $(\alpha,\beta)=(1/2,1)$, the resulting distribution is L\'{e}vy with $\gamma$ and $\delta+\gamma$ being the scale and location parameters, respectively.
+A defining feature of stable distributions is their closure under convolution: sums of \textit{i.i.d.} stable random variables remain stable with the same characteristic exponent $\alpha$.
+Practically, stable distributions are an attractive option for modeling data that exhibit heavy tails and skewness; these features can easily be captured by a stable distribution.
+However, stable distributions generally do not have closed-form density functions.
+The three special cases in which a closed-form expression exists for the density function are the normal, Cauchy and L\'{e}vy distributions.
+When setting $\alpha=2$, a Normal$\big(\delta,2\gamma^2\big)$ distribution results.
+Similarly, setting $(\alpha,\beta)=(1,0)$, the distribution is Cauchy$(\gamma,\delta)$ while $(\alpha,\beta)=(1/2,1)$ recovers a L\'{e}vy distribution with $\gamma$ and $\delta+\gamma$ the scale and location parameters, respectively.
 Crucially, all non-degenerate instances of the stable distribution are continuous with infinitely differentiable densities.

-The lack of a closed-form density function together with the non-existence of moments has made parameter estimation a historically challenging task.
-While some applications require the estimation of all four parameters, in many instances the parameter of greatest interest is the stability index $\alpha$ which determines the tail heaviness of the distribution.
-This paper focuses only on the estimation of the parameter $\alpha$.
-Many methods have been proposed to estimate $\alpha$, all of which fall in to three categories: maximum likelihood, quantile methods and characteristic function methods.
-Quantile methods include both methods based on sample quantiles and methods based on extreme order statistics.
+Given the intractability of the likelihood and the absence of finite higher-order moments, estimation of stable parameters has proven challenging.
+Existing parameter estimation methods fall broadly into three categories: maximum likelihood estimation (MLE), quantile-based methods, and characteristic function methods.
+Quantile-based techniques include both classical sample quantiles and estimators based on extreme order statistics.
+While some applications require the estimation of all four parameters, in many instances the parameter of greatest interest is the stability index $\alpha$, which determines the tail heaviness of the distribution.
+The focus of this paper is on the estimation of the tail parameter $\alpha$.

-\citet{dumouchel1973,dumouchel1975} did extensive work on using a maximum likelihood type method to estimate the parameters of a stable distribution.
-His method relied on grouping the data into bins and numerically maximizing an approximate log--likelihood function. \cite{MiDoCh99} used the fast Fourier transform to estimate the parameters, while \cite{nolan2001} developed routines for numerical computation of the integrals involved in the Fisher information matrix which can then also be used for maximum likelihood estimation. \cite{lombardi2007} proposed a MCMC method to estimate the stable parameters. \cite{buckle1995} developed Bayesian methodology for inference in stable distributions, while \cite{peters2012} proposed likelihood-free Bayesian inference for stable models.
-Still, direct maximization of the likelihood function presents many challenges in practice and it is therefore not a popular approach when estimating the tail index.